 Eighth — Interoperability with a reasonable subset of the software biosphere always defines the scope and usefulness of every programming language.
 It’s a given that low-level or system languages, such as C and C++, can do anything and connect with anything.
 High-level toy languages have only those capabilities designed into them, and these languages are by their very nature limited to narrower ranges of application.
 In selecting a language, the programmer must know clearly which functionalities her application will need and ensure that the language she uses will be able to provide them.
 One major case is database manipulation.
 For our circumstances, it will do very nicely to limit database coding to SQL, specifically, SQL Server, PostgreSQL and SQLite.

-The real issue, however, is the ability to execute, on as close as possible to an inline basis, device drivers written in C and C++.
+The real issue, however, is the ability to execute, on as close as possible to an inline basis, device drivers and functions written in assembly language, C, and C++.
 The central course exercise in “The Art of Programming” will be a building automation system with unbounded scope for growth and expansion.
 As this necessitates utilization of proprietary industrial I/O hardware, each device with its own (usually) closed-source driver, our language must call external modules meant to be used in C and C++ code.

 What, then, is our choice of language?